w3c/wai-website/pages/about/sponsoring.md

     label: wai-about

 feedbackmail: wai@w3.org

+footer: >
+  <p><strong>Editor:</strong> <a href="http://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.</p>

 class: tight-page
 ---

 <h2 class="no-display">About supporting WAI</h2>

-The W3C Web Accessibility Initiative ([WAI](/)) develops strategies, standards, and supporting resources to make the Web accessible to people with disabilities.
+The W3C Web Accessibility Initiative ([WAI](/)) develops strategies, standards, and supporting resources to make the web accessible to people with disabilities.

-W3C greatly appreciates the support WAI receives from stakeholders committed to making the Web accessible.
-Contributions such as grants, sponsorship, and support for fellows enable WAI to bring together a unique collaboration of industry, government, research, and people with disabilities in a cooperative effort to improve the accessibility of the Web for disabled people.
+W3C greatly appreciates the support WAI receives from stakeholders committed to making digital technology accessible.
+Contributions such as grants, sponsorship, and support for fellows enable WAI to bring together a unique collaboration of industry, government, research, and people with disabilities in a cooperative effort to improve digital accessibility for disabled people.

 * If you are interested sponsoring WAI by becoming an Accessibility Champion, please explore the [W3C Sponsorships Program](https://www.w3.org/sponsor/) benefits and **contact [sponsorship@w3.org](mailto:sponsorship@w3.org?subject=Accessibility%20support)**.